Presidency of Ulysses S. Grant: Cuban insurrection

 The Cuban rebellion 1868–1878 against Spanish rule, called by historians the Ten Years' War, gained wide sympathy in the U.S. Juntas based in New York raised money, and smuggled men and munitions to Cuba, while energetically spreading propaganda in American newspapers.
 The Grant administration turned a blind eye to this violation of American neutrality.
 In 1869, Grant was urged by popular opinion to support rebels in Cuba with military assistance and to give them U.S. diplomatic recognition.
 Fish, however, wanted stability and favored the Spanish government, without publicly challenging the popular anti-Spanish American viewpoint.
 They reassured European governments that the U.S. did not want to annex Cuba.
 Grant and Fish gave lip service to Cuban independence, called for an end to slavery in Cuba, and quietly opposed American military intervention.
-Fish, worked diligently against popular pressure, and was able to keep Grant from officially recognizing Cuban independence because it would have endangered negotiations with Britain over the Alabama Claims.
-Minister to Spain Daniel Sickles failed to get Spain to agree to American mediation.
-Grant and Fish did not succumb to popular pressures.
-Grant's message to Congress urged strict neutrality not to officially recognize the Cuban revolt, which eventually petered out.
+Fish worked diligently against popular pressure and was able to keep Grant from officially recognizing Cuban independence because it would have endangered negotiations with Britain over the Alabama Claims.